 Anger is a natural emotion.
-But when anger is mismanaged or hidden, it can affect your health, career, and relationships.
-If you find yourself struggling with anger issues, learn about strategies to help you deal with your emotions in a healthier way.
+But if not managed, anger can affect your health, career, and relationships.
+Here are some steps to help you deal with anger in a healthy way.

-When feeling angry, it is common to think that the situation is a lot worse than it really is.
-You may interpret missing your flight, for example, as a catastrophe.
-This perspective, though, can make you feel angrier.
+When angry, it is common to think the situation is worse than it is.
+This can make you angrier.
 Instead, ask yourself what you hope to achieve.
 For example, is your goal to arrive at your destination safely?
-If so, focus on steps that you can take to make that happen, like finding out if you can get on the next flight.
-Also, it is helpful to use sound logic to think through the situation.
-For example, no one is trying to sabotage your trip.
-Delays and cancellations happen to everyone and are due to a variety of factors, like weather conditions and mechanical problems.
+If so, focus on steps to make that happen.
+Find out if you can get on the next flight.
+Also, think through the situation.
+For example, no one is trying to ruin your trip.
+Delays and cancellations happen to everyone.
+They have many causes like weather or mechanical problems.

 Are you having a conflict with someone you are close to?
-If so, think about the possible consequences of lashing out.
+If so, think about what might happen if you lash out.
 For example, you could really hurt this person and damage the relationship.
 Is this really what you want?
-Instead of letting your anger flare up, schedule a time to discuss the situation in a peaceful location where you feel at ease.
+Instead of letting your anger flare up, wait until you are calmer.
+Schedule a time to discuss the situation in a peaceful place.

 It is possible to learn new ways to deal with anger.
-Anger does not have to take over your life and negatively impact the lives of the people around you.
-If you find yourself struggling, though, there are therapists who specialize in anger management.
-A therapist can not only help address your anger but also other mental health issues that you may be dealing with.
+Anger does not have to take over your life and hurt others.
+If you are struggling, find a therapist.
+Look for one who helps with anger management.
+A therapist can also help with other mental health problems, if needed.

 American Psychological Association